Singularities

 Removing Singularities

-Just delete the singularity's file from /config/extendedcrafting/singularities.
-As of version 4.1.0, you can also add "enabled": false to the singularity file to disable it.
+You can either delete the singularity's file from /config/extendedcrafting/singularities or add "enabled": false to the singularity file to disable it.